svalinn/DAGMC/doc/contribute/devtheory.rst

 ---------------

-An OBB, or Oriented Bounding Box, is a box that contains a single facet or set of facets and has an axis oriented such that it is the smallest possible box encompassing the facet(s), as opposed to having an axis aligned with the full geometry.
+An OBB, or Oriented Bounding Box, is a box that contains a single facet or set of facets and is oriented such that it is the smallest possible box encompassing the facet(s), as opposed to having an axis aligned with the full geometry.
 This is different from an axis aligned bounding box, which is aligned with the global axis and is not necessarily the smallest box